vladfaust/vladfaust.github.io/posts/2020-08-16-system-programming-in-2k20.md

 ## Introduction

 A hundred years ago, a person could not imagine to be able to play any musical instrument they want, to create new interactive worlds, or to launch cars into space.
-A life was simply not enough.
+Life was simply not enough.

-Then machines came.
+Then the machines came.
 Silicon computations allowed us, mere mortals, prolong our lives virtually and literally.

 Music creation software, game development engines, 2D and 3D editors, neural networks, AI and machine learning, motion capturing, navigation, medicine, wearable devices, smartphones...
 Thanks to these, a person now can do a lot of things while having more free time during their lifespan.

 It all happened because a human learned to communicate with machines with means of programming languages.
-Early inventors of the future were extremely intelligent people able to coin fundamentally new concepts which last until today.
+Early inventors of the future were brilliant people able to coin fundamentally new concepts which last until today.

 But this is the how the humanity evolves: we accumulate knowledge and pack, shortcut it.
-We don't need to keep in head proofs of every mathematical theorem, and we don't need to fully undrestand the nature of an axiom.
+We don't need to keep in head proofs of every mathematical theorem, and we don't need to fully understand the nature of an axiom.
 Instead, we store theorem and axiom statements.
 With that in mind, we have more space to solve new problems.

 The same applies to programming.
 Those brilliant people inevitably become old, as real system programming knowledge fades away.
-On the surface, the amount of those who really understands how machines work seems to shrink.
+On the surface, the amount of those who really understand how machines work seems to shrink.

 <figure>
   <blockquote class="twitter-tweet" data-lang="en" data-dnt="true">